Elevated riskon Compressed hours (4x10)

 Compressed hours (4x10) specifically: why this rota matters

-Decision quality decays measurably after eight hours of sustained mental effort — error rates in the ninth and tenth hour are noticeably higher.
+Decision quality decays measurably after eight hours of sustained mental effort — error rates in the ninth and tenth hour are noticeably higher than the preceding eight hours.
+On the 4x10 pattern this degraded cognitive window is entered every single working day, meaning four times per week workers are making decisions in a state equivalent to mild sleep deprivation without realising the shift has occurred.

 The Compressed hours (4x10) pattern runs a 7-day cycle of 10-hour shifts with a circadian impact score of 4/10 — no night work and no rotation, so circadian disruption is minimal — but the 10-hour duration concentrates fatigue into the back end of each working day.
 Recovery difficulty on this pattern is rated low.